Virtual Private Cloud – VPC provides networking functionality for the cloud-based resources and services that is global, scalable, and flexible.

 More than one subnet per region can be created

-VPC Network supports following subnet creation mode
+VPC Network supports the following subnet creation mode

 Auto mode VPC networks